eoghanpw/pands-weekly-tasks/week02/README.md

 # Weekly Task 2: bank.py

-This program prompts the user and reads in two money amounts (in cent), and then prints out the sum of the two numbers in euro and cent.
+This program prompts the user to input two money amounts (in cent), and then outputs the sum of the two numbers in euro and cent.

 ## References